BrickBot/GNU-Legacy-Toolchain/README.md

 #### GCC
+Debian provides a [gcc-h8300-hms](https://packages.debian.org/source/stable/gcc-h8300-hms) package based on gcc 3.4.6 that includes several patch updates in the debian.tar.xz archive file available on that page.
-Available Debian patches include those lised below (from the Debian source archive patches/series file).
+From the `patches/series file` in that archive (c.f. [release versions here](https://sources.debian.org/src/gcc-h8300-hms/3.4.6/debian/patches/series/)), available Debian patches include those lised below.
 Patches not marked with strikethrough have been applied here (unapplied patches are more Debian specific).
 * 000_no_libstdc++-v3
 * 001_h8300_64bit